Dirtbagging and Climbing in Leonidio, Greece

 Beach Plaka Leonidio Greece

 Rest days in Leonidio are mellow, just as they should be.
 You can walk around the winding narrow streets in downtown Leonidio, admiring the whitewashed houses and traditional architecture, stopping for a baklava at the local bakeries, a beer at a terrace, or lunch at a tavern.
-If you travel by personal car/van, bring your bike as it will make for a nice pastime.
+If you travel by personal car/van, bring your bike as it will make for a nice pastime and for getting around in a slow and very enjoyable pace.

 Beach hopping